aileen-byte/Team14/personal statements/Phillippa.md

 # Auxilary

-I helped the team stay organised when it came to testing, I used Makefile to standardise how we built and ran the tests (tb/doit.sh), which helped the team reproduce failures quickly.
 I created a whatapp groupchat for easy communication, ensured team memebers communicated with one another by making sure we gave one another regular updates about progress with various modules.

 # Mistakes I made